EddieHubCommunity/open-source-practice/README.md

 git remote -vv
 ```

-output should be like below:
+The output should be like below:

 ```
 origin  git@github.com:<your github usename>/hacktoberfest-practice.git (fetch)